SheffieldML/GPmat/matlab/readme.txt

 Please note that this toolbox requires MATLAB 7.0 or higher to run.
+The toolbox relies on the optimi and ndlutil toolboxes, available at http://www.dcs.shef.ac.uk/~neil/optimi/downloadFiles and http://www.dcs.shef.ac.uk/~neil/ndultil/downloadFiles/.

 Version 0.14 Release Notes
 --------------------------